Guide to ETL Certification: Requirements, Standards, Benefits and More

 The ETL mark, short for Edison Testing Laboratories, is, in part, an equipment safety certification program operated by the laboratory, Intertek.
 Intertek is one of the few NRTLs (Nationally Recognized Testing Laboratories), a third-party testing program which is overseen by OSHA.
-The ETL Mark includes a number of different variations that are designed to fit within the safety and/or sanitation standards of the product, including the operating and purchasing regions.

 In order to be awarded the ETL mark, the manufacturer must undergo an intricate certification process, which includes a photograph, description, and a design/optional prototype submission, a quote agreement, official follow-ups, facility assessments, and more.
-After the process is completed, the manufacturer and/or user of the certified equipment can then affix an ETL mark using a robust equipment label or tag that is built to last.
+After the process is completed, the manufacturer and/or user of the certified equipment can then affix an ETL mark using a robust equipment label that is built to last.

 Getting a product certified by a third-party laboratory is a compulsory step in guaranteeing that the user is compliant with any and all safety and sanitary regulations – but that doesn’t mean that there isn’t wiggle room when it comes to the selection of the third-party laboratory.